FAQ's

 Kansas Geological Survey (KGS), and the

-U.S. Geological Survey EROS Data Center also
+U.S. Geological Survey also

 archive historical aerial photographs.
 Return to the top

-20. Can I reproduce your data/maps in my own documents?
+21. Can I reproduce your data/maps in my own documents?

 Yes, you may reproduce AIMS’ maps and data in your own documents.
 However, you must cite AIMS as the